Feudalism: Classic feudalism

-The classic François Louis Ganshof version of feudalism describes a set of reciprocal legal and military obligations which existed among the warrior nobility, revolving around the three key concepts of lords, vassals and fiefs.
-In broad terms a lord was a noble who held land, a vassal was a person who was granted possession of the land by the lord, and the land was known as a fief.
-In exchange for the use of the fief and protection by the lord, the vassal would provide some sort of service to the lord.
+The classic François Louis Ganshof version of feudalism describes a set of reciprocal legal and military obligations of the warrior nobility based on the key concepts of lords, vassals, and fiefs.
+In broad terms a lord was a noble who held land, a vassal was a person granted possession of the land by the lord, and the land was known as a fief.
+In exchange for the use of the fief and protection by the lord, the vassal provided some sort of service to the lord.
 There were many varieties of feudal land tenure, consisting of military and non-military service.
 The obligations and corresponding rights between lord and vassal concerning the fief form the basis of the feudal relationship.

 Vassalage

 Before a lord could grant land (a fief) to someone, he had to make that person a vassal.
 This was done at a formal and symbolic ceremony called a commendation ceremony, which was composed of the two-part act of homage and oath of fealty.
 During homage, the lord and vassal entered into a contract in which the vassal promised to fight for the lord at his command, whilst the lord agreed to protect the vassal from external forces.
 Fealty comes from the Latin fidelitas and denotes the fidelity owed by a vassal to his feudal lord.
-"Fealty" also refers to an oath that more explicitly reinforces the commitments of the vassal made during homage.
-Such an oath follows homage.
+"Fealty" also refers to an oath that more explicitly reinforces the commitments of the vassal made during homage; such an oath follows homage.

 Once the commendation ceremony was complete, the lord and vassal were in a feudal relationship with agreed obligations to one another.
-The vassal's principal obligation to the lord was to "aid", or military service.
-Using whatever equipment the vassal could obtain by virtue of the revenues from the fief, the vassal was responsible to answer calls to military service on behalf of the lord.
+The vassal's principal obligation to the lord was to provide aid or military service.
+Using whatever equipment the vassal could obtain by virtue of the revenues from the fief, the vassal had to answer calls to military service by the lord.
 This security of military help was the primary reason the lord entered into the feudal relationship.
 In addition, the vassal could have other obligations to his lord, such as attendance at his court, whether manorial, baronial, both termed court baron, or at the king's court.

 It could also involve the vassal providing "counsel", so that if the lord faced a major decision he would summon all his vassals and hold a council.
 At the level of the manor this might be a fairly mundane matter of agricultural policy, but also included sentencing by the lord for criminal offences, including capital punishment in some cases.
 Concerning the king's feudal court, such deliberation could include the question of declaring war.
 These are examples of feudalism; depending on the period of time and location in Europe, feudal customs and practices varied.